 Some parents don’t agree with leaving their children home alone at all.

 “My son is almost 11 and I have a daughter who is 7.
-I don’t feel comfortable for many reasons,” says Shane Ratiff of Romulus.
+I don’t feel comfortable for many reasons,” Shane Ratiff of Romulus told Metro Parent in 2011.
 “I trust my son to know what to do in case of an emergency, but I don’t know that he would be cautious with his actions.”

 Ratiff worries that her son would hurt himself and there would be no one there to help him.